IvyChang04/PSC_library/README.md

 <!-- Parametric Spectral Clustering -->
 # Parametric Spectral Clustering

-This repository provides a PyTorch implementation of the **Parametric Spectral Clustering** (PSC) algorithm, which offers a new approach to the traditional spectral clustering algorithm.
+This repository provides a PyTorch implementation of the **Parametric Spectral Clustering** (PSC) algorithm, which offers a favorable alternative to the traditional spectral clustering algorithm.
 PSC addresses issues related to computational efficiency, memory usage, and the absence of online learning capabilities.
 It serves as a versatile framework suitable for applying spectral clustering to large datasets.

 <!-- PREREQUISITES -->
 # Installation